katychuang/cisc3140_lab3/README.md

   ```
 ## Setup
 The linux commands to run this project are shown below:
-It would run all three projects
+<br>It would run all three projects
 ```
 $ make
 ```